 Boating insurance isn’t too different from other types of insurance, such as for your automobile, but there are a few differences in what’s covered.
 Here are some of the typical types of coverage that a boating policy may offer:

 There are several other additional coverages that may or may not be included, but are worth asking your agent about.
-Consider adding the following types of coverage to your insurance policy:
+Consider adding the following types of coverage to your Myrtle Beach insurance policy:

 You may also contact your auto insurer and see if they offer boating insurance, as you might be able to get a discount for having multiple policies.
 Boating insurance is almost always significantly cheaper than automobile insurance, so it doesn’t make any sense not to carry the best policy that you can afford to protect yourself.

-If someone is hurt in a boating accident, your first priority is always safety and medical attention.
+If someone is hurt in a boating accident, your first priority is always the safety and medical attention.
 After everyone's injuries are addressed, the next step is often getting answers to legal questions.
-Whether or not you have insurance, an attorney can help make sure that you don’t say or sign anything that hurts your chances of recovering fair compensation for medical bills, rehabilitation costs, lost wages, and all the other harm caused at the hands of a negligent boat operator.
+Whether or not you have insurance, a personal injury attorney can help make sure that you don’t say or sign anything that hurts your chances of recovering fair compensation for medical bills, rehabilitation costs, lost wages, and all the other harm caused at the hands of a negligent boat operator.

-If you have questions about a boating accident that you believe was the result of negligence, please call Kenneth Berger for a free case consultation at 803-790-2800 today.
+If you have questions about a boating accident that you believe was the result of negligence, please call Kenneth Berger for a free case consultation.
 We will guide you through the insurance process while also treating you like a member of our own family.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).